 As the movie begins it is the McDonald’s who are up high and with a touch of boastfulness, while Kroc is down low and increasingly desperate.
 By its end however the tables have turned, Kroc has become the boastful and arrogant ‘founder’ of the chain while the siblings lose almost everything except their name across the country; a name they would eventually not even own anymore.
 It’s a type of cruel poetic justice that in the end leaves you feeling very sorry for the two brothers.

-Through its screenplay by Robert D. Siegel, the film masterfully takes these real life events and makes them not only compelling but really entertaining.
-While there’s plenty of business jargon thrown around this isn’t a movie solely about contracts, leases and franchising but of the ugliness of the American dream.
-In pursuing it Ray Kroc goes from a being a sympathetic character to a real corporate villain, while Richard and Maurice see their endeavor flourish but at the cost of it crumbling under their own feet.
-The American dream in this case resurrected one life but buried two others; but is that not the risk of entrepreneurship?
+Through its screenplay by Robert D. Siegel, the film masterfully takes these real-life events and makes them not only compelling but really entertaining.
+While there’s plenty of business jargon thrown around this isn’t a movie solely about contracts, leases, and franchising but of the ugliness of the American dream.
+In pursuing it Ray Kroc goes from being a sympathetic character to a real corporate villain, while Richard and Maurice see their endeavor flourish but at the cost of it crumbling under their own feet.
+The American dream, in this case, resurrected one life but buried two others; but is that not the risk of entrepreneurship?

 The Founder is a fascinating and entertaining film that has given a rare spotlight on the history of one of the most enduring symbols of modern Americana.
 We all know McDonald’s, but few of us will know of its intriguing history that may be more appetizing for some then the food on its menu.
 Ultimately however this story is more than just a look at how a small burger joint in San Bernardino, California ended up serving over 99 billion.
 It’s about the risks, the lows, and the joys that come with creating something new and knowing who to trust and when, and the three men who learned that the hard way.